Micky-Ad/Blog-Site/README.md

 ## Installation
 -----------------------------------------------------------------------

-Installations needed to use the App
+If you decide to try out the code the following installations are needed:
 ```bash
 -	npm install
 -	npm install express